AshakaE/restaurant/README.md

 ### Setup

-- Clone the repository in the folder of your choice:<br> -Install required dependencies `npm install`
+- Clone the repository in the folder of your choice:<br>
+- Install required dependencies `npm install`

 ### Usage